-Like applying for any job, it can be competitive to get either but with determination and persistence it can be done.
+Like applying for any job, it can be competitive to get either.
+But, with determination and persistence, you can do it.
 Remember a rejection letter shouldn’t stop you from continuing to try.
 It can be a numbers game, the more quality applications (and quality is important!) the better your chances of landing one.

 Externships tend to be more informal and not always advertised online, you’re more likely to hear about them through word of mouth.
 If you are interested in an externship, discuss your interests with your parents or their friends and colleagues.
 They are often the best leads.
 Alternatively, your school counselor may be able to provide you some options.

 Internships advertised online are often targeted at the college-level student although its not impossible to find an internship in high school.
 Take a look at Chegg Internships or Internship programs – they advertise internships with companies and nonprofits that are targeted at high school students.